jessonfoo/p001/week_1/7_cultural_blog.md

 - Predict how you will react to DBC's approach

 ## Release 0: Copy your Blog Template
-First, create a new HTML file for your this post in your [USERNAME].github.io website.
+First, create a new HTML file for your this post in your 'blog-posts' directory in your [USERNAME].github.io website.
 Create a new HTML file and use the date to name it `week1_cultural.html`.
 Copy the Code from your `blog_template`.

 ## Release 1: Kitchen vs. Table
 Watch [Shereef's Fireside Chat](http://vimeo.com/85001014)